Why is it important to have homeowners insurance?

 Keeping your home in the cloud

-Keep an itemized record of household contents, their cash value, purchase date and description in the cloud in some sort of online storage or in your safety deposit box.
+Keep an itemized record of household contents.
+List their cash value, purchase date and description in the cloud in some sort of online storage or in your safety deposit box.
 Take photos or videos of all your valuables and items.
-The more details the better that will help prove ownership and replacement cost.
+The more details the better and it will help prove ownership and replacement cost.

 Consider Google Drive, Amazon Cloud or Dropbox to store a photo inventory of your valuable things in the cloud.